MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceHealthScriptRunSummary.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[DetectionScriptErrorDeviceCount <Int32?>]`: Number of devices on which the detection script execution encountered an error and did not complete
+  - `[DetectionScriptNotApplicableDeviceCount <Int32?>]`: Number of devices for which the detection script was not applicable
   - `[DetectionScriptPendingDeviceCount <Int32?>]`: Number of devices which have not yet run the latest version of the device health script
   - `[IssueDetectedDeviceCount <Int32?>]`: Number of devices for which the detection script found an issue
   - `[IssueRemediatedCumulativeDeviceCount <Int32?>]`: Number of devices that were remediated over the last 30 days